Zumh/rust2024Aalto/OwnershipAndBorrowing/Notes.md

   -  Variables like integers, float cheap variables won't change their value if we pass by value.

 ## Borrowing and dereferencing
+- referencing is borrwing using &symbol
+  - meaning we don't change the owner of a vriable
+-